NetSuite – Connection & Settings

 • Search “NetSuite” in the search field or scroll down the list of apps and choose the NetSuite icon.

 Animated image GIF, showing the step of how to create an app connection.
-First, select the group then select the + create button.
+First, select the group then select My Apps tab, and click on the "+ create" button.

 Screenshot of Wiresk Add Apps screen.
 This Screen show the connection for NetSuite app.
 There is different fields to provide such as : SuiteTalk URL, Consumer Key, Consumer secret, Access token, Token secret, account ID.